CIT82/riow-pub/README.md

-# riow-pub
+# CIT82
-Rio's Public Repo for CIT82
+Rio's Public Repo

+## Files

+This repo will be for printscreen and other files to share with everyone in this class!